-A Non-Resident Indian (NRI) / Person of Indian Origin (PIO) may remit an amount, not exceeding US \$ 1,000,000 (US Dollar One million only) per financial year out of the balances held in NRO accounts / sale proceeds of assets by way of purchase / the assets in India acquired by him by way of inheritance / legacy/ out of Rupee funds.
-This is subject to production of documentary evidence in support of acquisition, inheritance or legacy of assets by the remitter, and a tax clearance / no objection certificate from the Income Tax Authority for the remittance.
+A Non-Resident Indian (NRI) / Person of Indian Origin (PIO) may remit an amount, not exceeding US \$ 1,000,000 (US Dollar One million only) per financial year out of the balances held in NRO accounts / sale proceeds of assets by way of purchase / the assets in India acquired by him by way of inheritance / legacy / out of Rupee funds.
+This is subject to production of documentary evidence in support of acquisition, inheritance or legacy of assets by the remitter, and payment of applicable taxes as prescribed by CBDT from time to time.
 Remittances exceeding US \$ 1,000,000 (US Dollar One million only) in any financial year requires prior permission of the Reserve Bank.

-In cases of deed of settlement made by either of his parents or a close relative (as defined in Section 6 of the Companies Act, 1956) and the settlement taking effect on the death of the settler, the original deed of settlement and a tax clearance / No objection certificate from the Income-Tax Authority should be produced for the remittance.
+In cases of deed of settlement made by either of his parents or a close relative (as defined in Section 6 of the Companies Act, 1956) and the settlement taking effect on the death of the settler, the original deed of settlement should be produced for the remittance.
+All remittances will be subject to payment of applicable taxes as prescribed by CBDT from time to time.